najeira/flutter-store-builder/README.md

 ### SubjectProvider

-Use `SubjectProvider<T>` to provide the subject and its value to descendants.
+Use `SubjectProvider<T>` to provide a subject and its value to descendants.

-It is bound to `StoredSubject<T>` in the `Store` that identified by type and id.
+The subject is in the `Store` identified by type and ID.

-The difference from `SubjectBuilder` is that `SubjectProvider` and consumers can be described separately in the widget tree.
+The difference from `SubjectBuilder` is that `SubjectProvider` and consumers can be described separately in the widgets tree.

 ```dart
 SubjectProvider<int>(